daos-stack/daos/docs/admin/pool_operations.md

 ### Drain

-Alternatively when an operator would like to remove one or more engines or targets without the system operating in degraded mode, the drain operation can be used.
+Alternatively, when an operator would like to remove one or more engines or targets without the system operating in degraded mode, the drain operation can be used.
 A pool drain operation initiates rebuild without excluding the designated engine